-Standout museums, food, shopping and nature – Australia's understated cool capital
+Standout museums, food, shopping and nature – Australia's understated capital delivers.

 Often thought of as the demure domain of politicians, Canberra can be overlooked as a holiday destination.
 But there’s plenty of cool in the capital.
-Buzzing shopping and dining precincts, world-class galleries and museums, and leafy lakeside spaces are just a few reasons to make the trip.
+Buzzing shopping and dining precincts, world-class galleries and museums, and leafy lakeside spaces are just a few reasons to make the trip to Ngunnawal Country.

 Time your visit with one of the capital’s events – whether it’s a seasonal food festival or a major touring exhibition at the National Gallery – to make the most of your time.
 When you’ve finished enjoying the city life, you can encounter Australian wildlife in nature reserves like Tidbinbilla, just a short drive from Canberra.

 Museums and galleries

 It wouldn’t be a trip to Canberra without visiting one of the capital’s outstanding national collections.
 The National Museum of Australia tells the story of the country, with impressive exhibitions highlighting Indigenous cultures and histories.
 The National Portrait Gallery puts faces to Australia’s prominent names in an architecturally stunning space.
 Or head to the National Gallery of Australia to view works by local and international artists.
 Be sure to check out the gallery’s new Australian Garden and take a moment to reflect inside James Turrell’s Skyspace Within without light installation.

 Image credit: Greg Brave / Shutterstock

 Walk Lake Burley Griffin